precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver App Icon

-Once loaded, select your preferences when the Intro/Setup wizard launches.
+Once loaded, select your preferences when the **Intro/Setup Wizard** launches.
 You can skip to the next paragraph if you see the "Welcome to Engine Driver" Wizard screen.

-If you have already used Engine Driver, you can run the wizard again from the app menu (from the Connection Screen only).
-Any settings from a previous run will be maintained.
+If you have already used |Engine Driver|, you can run the wizard again from the app menu (from the 'Connection' screen only).
+Any settings from previous runs of the wizard will be maintained.

 .. figure:: /_static/images/engine_driver/ed_preferences1.png
    :alt: Engine Driver App Menu